yvaghela/AZ_Sample_Repo/README.md

-# Retrospective Observational Study of EVUSHELD Utilization in Immunocompromised Patients
+# Retrospective Observational Study of EVUSHELD Utilization in Immunocompromised (IC) Patients

-An Observational Study to Assess the Real-world Effectiveness of EVUSHELD™ (Tixagevimab/Cilgavimab) as Pre-exposure Prophylaxis Against COVID-19 Among EVUSHELD-eligible Populations in the United States Department of Defense Healthcare System.
+An Observational Study to Assess the Real-world Effectiveness of EVUSHELD™ (Tixagevimab/Cilgavimab) against COVID-19 Among EVUSHELD-eligible Populations (IC) in the United States Department of Defense Healthcare System.

 ## Study Objective and Hypothesis